 1. Licenses or other approvals required for defense articles or defense services under the International Traffic in Arms Regulations (ITAR);

 2. Licenses required for items controlled under the Export Administration Regulations (EAR);

 3. Specific or general authorizations required for the export of certain controlled nuclear technology under the Department of Energy Regulations; or

 4. Any specific license required by the Nuclear Regulatory Commission Regulations.

 These regulatory authorizations are much more likely to be required for investors from countries subject to stricter U.S. export controls, such as China and Russia, and entities placed on restricted parties lists maintained by the U.S. government, such as the Department of Commerce (“Commerce”) Entity List and Denied Persons List.
 Thus, the new mandatory filing rule better aligns the critical technologies mandatory filing requirement with the goals stated in FIRRMA and broader U.S. national security and international trade policy.
-Additional details on the proposed changes to the mandatory filing requirements are provided in our prior client alert.
+Additional details on the proposed changes to the mandatory filing requirements are provided in our May 2020 client alert.

 Following a public comment period that ended on June 22, 2020, Treasury announced the final rule implementing the changes to the critical technologies mandatory filing requirement, which will become effective on October 15, 2020.
 The final rule was substantially similar to the proposed rule issued in May, but Treasury’s comments on the final rule included some key clarifications: